Tom Meents: Hallmarks

 Meents has several signature moves in freestyle, including top speed "cyclone" donuts, "side surf" two-wheel driving, and roof and wing walks where he stands on the roof or wing (as on Monster Patrol) of the truck while it is still in motion.
 Another is Meents sticking his left hand out the window while flying through the air.
-Meents also has a reputation for hitting obstacles at unconventional angles and at higher speeds than other drivers.
-He is known for going into the crowd after a freestyle run and giving his helmet to a fan holding a Max D related sign.
+Meents also has a reputation for hitting obstacles at unconventional angles and at higher speeds than other drivers especially during the 2000s.
+He is known for going into the crowd after a freestyle run and giving his helmet to a fan holding a Max-D related sign.

 Meents was the first person to attempt the monster truck backflip.
-He landed a perfect backflip at his shop in Paxton, IL, but the rear king pins broke off.
+He landed a perfect backflip at his shop in Paxton, Illinois, but the rear king pins broke off.
 Other than that, it was perfect.
 When he attempted it in public at the Monster Jam World Finals in 2009, he over-rotated and landed exactly on the tailgate, then rolled over backwards onto the roof.

 Meents was the first person to ever attempt a double backflip in Monster Jam.
 Meents practiced the stunt at the shop, and results were never released to the public.
 Meents attempted it at MetLife Stadium in East Rutherford, New Jersey on June 16, 2012, but did one backflip in the air and then cork-screwed, landing on the hood of the truck.
 He completed the first ever double backflip at World Finals 14 during an encore, celebrating the 10 year anniversary of the Maximum Destruction truck.

-On May 15, 2015 it was announced that Meents would be attempting a never-before-done front-flip of a Monster Jam truck, which would establish a Guinness World Records title.
-On June 13, 2015 during Monster Jam Path of Destruction at MetLife Stadium, Meents made history and successfully landed the first front-flip on a monster truck, but just missed establishing a new Guinness World Records title.
+On May 15, 2015, it was announced that Meents would be attempting a never-before-done front-flip of a Monster Jam truck, which would establish a Guinness World Records title.
+On June 13, 2015, during Monster Jam Path of Destruction at MetLife Stadium, Meents made history and successfully landed the first frontflip on a monster truck, but just missed establishing a new Guinness World Records title.
 Meents completed a full forward rotation, landing on Max-D's rear tires, however bounced into an over-rotation so that his front tires did not hit the ground, as required by the Guinness World Records guidelines.